PUT-JUG/proj-mp/src/Topic 2 - ROS and point clouds.md

     bash
 ```

-> **NOTE:**  You will be able to exchange the data between the host machine and container using shared folder: `/home/student/mp_docker:/home/share`.
+> **NOTE:**  You will be able to exchange the data between the host machine and container using the shared folder: `/home/student/mp_docker:/home/share`.

 4. To attach to a container in different terminal you can run:
 ```bash